Logo of the The Poor Swiss

 finpension 3a does not invest in Exchange Traded Funds (ETFs) but in index funds.
 There are several advantages to doing that from a pension foundation perspective:

 By default, finpension invests in Credit Suisse institutional funds, which are large, efficient, and affordable.
 Interestingly, we can choose UBS and Swisscanto funds instead of Credit Suisse funds.
-These funds are a great choice if you do not want to have all your funds with Credit Suisse.
+These funds are a great choice if you would rather not have all your funds with Credit Suisse.

 Many ask: how do you choose between the three fund providers?
 I think it makes very little difference, and people worry too much about this.
 The three sets of funds are pretty good.
 They all have low fees.